In poker, you can win in one of two ways:

 Once you have learned how to properly evaluate the play on each street in a poker tournament, regularly start to apply fold equity when appropriate.
 Read the situation and make the appropriate bet size to achieve your desired result.
 When used correctly, fold equity could mean the difference between making a final table run or finishing short of the money bubble.

-One of the quickest ways to improve your poker game is to enroll in a course or join a poker training site; if learning poker as quickly and as efficiently as possible interests you, be sure to check out the PokerNerve road to Success Course for some advanced poker tournament strategy to get you winning more.
+One of the quickest ways to improve your poker game is to enrol in a course or join a poker training site; if learning poker as quickly and as efficiently as possible interests you, be sure to check out the PokerNerve road to Success Course for some advanced poker tournament strategy to get you taking down their tournaments more often.